banjito/Ereader/Privacy_Policy.md

 ## Permissions

-DarkReader requests the following permissions:
+TrueReader requests the following permissions:

 ### Document Access
 - **Purpose:** To allow you to import books (PDF, EPUB, TXT, etc.) from your device
 - **Usage:** Only when you explicitly select files to import
-- **Description shown to users:** "DarkReader needs access to your documents to import books"
+- **Description shown to users:** "TrueReader needs access to your documents to import books"

 ### Photo Library Access
 - **Purpose:** To allow you to import image-based books
 - **Usage:** Only when you explicitly select images to import
-- **Description shown to users:** "DarkReader needs access to your photos to import image-based books"
+- **Description shown to users:** "TrueReader needs access to your photos to import image-based books"

 These permissions are used **only** when you choose to import files.
 We never access your files without your explicit action.

 ## Third-Party Services

-DarkReader does **not** use any third-party services, including:
+TrueReader does **not** use any third-party services, including:
 - No analytics services (e.g., Google Analytics, Firebase)
 - No advertising networks
 - No crash reporting services